beginning of content

 Social anxiety

 Social anxiety disorder is like a severe kind of shyness.
-It is linked to a worry they will do or say something wrong or be criticised.
+It can make your child worry that they will do or say something wrong and be criticised.
 If your child has a social anxiety disorder, they may feel very worried about talking to new people or participating in school.

 They may have low self-confidence and find it hard to make friends.